Xceptance/xlt-documentation/content/en/load-testing/Manual/040-installation.md

     higher) is available.
 -   JVM: It’s recommended to use Oracle’s JVM, but XLT also runs on OpenJDK.
-    JVMs provided by vendors such as OpenJDK BEA, HP, or IBM have not been tested extensivly and may or may not work.
+    JVMs provided by vendors such as OpenJDK BEA, HP, or IBM have not been tested extensively and may or may not work.
 -   Browser: Firefox, Chrome, Internet Explorer 10, or Safari 6 for the HTML load reports.
 Note that JavaScript has to be enabled to utilize all functionality.